muratk5n/thirdwave/en/README.md

 ---

 *Andor*..
-One Rottentomatoes comment says "[it] is slow and boring" - I agree...
+One Rotten Tomatoes comment says "[it] is slow and boring" - I agree...
 It's like watching a *Law and Order* episode in the backdrop of *The Usual Suspects*.
 The one positive aspect though is *Andor* isn't cuck.